Mesabloo/snowstar/README.md

     % Don't forget this line, else your program will never stop
 ```

-## Is there a way to learn the language ?
+## How to learn?

-Yes, there is one.
-A website is hosted on github [here](https://mesabloo.github.io/snowstar-lang).
-You will find every information you need (docs, tutorials, examples) there.
-If you have any question/request, feel free to ask them to me. <br>
+You can check out the [GitHub website](https://mesabloo.github.io/snowstar-lang).
+You will find all the information you need including documentation, tutorials, and examples.

-You will find me known as `Меѕаblоо#5674` on [Discord](https://www.discordapp.com) (please copy/paste, do not try to rewrite it).
+If you have any questions or concerns, feel free to contact me on Discord.
+My tag is `Mesabloo#5674`.

-## Just a free sample.
+## Example

 ```
 main: % Still needed